tedlee21/TheraPet/README.md

 - As a user, I want to be able to select what mood I am in when prompted by my pet
 - As a user, I want to be able to view a nice message tailored to my mood
 - As a user, I want to be able to say goodbye to my pet and close the application
+- As a user, I want my name, pet, balance, and bag to be saved in my profile

-- As a user, I want to be able to save my entire game from the main menu to file
+- As a user, I want to be able to save my profile from the main menu to file
 - As a user, I want to be able to choose if I want to load my game from file, or start a new game